Forgotten History: How The Invention Of Gutters Changed Home Design

 As time passed, technology advanced.
 Seamless gutter machines came into play circa the 1960s, ushering in the era of aluminum gutters.
 Lightweight yet sturdy, these became the preferred gutter material in the United States.
 When the following decade introduced portable gutter machines, the desirability and prevalence of aluminum gutters only grew.

 Today, gutters continue to be produced in a number of shapes and sizes.
 LeafFilter was invented as an easy add-on to existing gutters to keep them free of clogs.
 Clogs, as you may be aware, can cause gutters to overflow.
-In addition to dirtying walls (as Henry III hoped to avoid at the White Tower), clogged gutters can damage foundations, roofs, and landscape.
+In addition to dirtying walls (as Henry III hoped to avoid at the White Tower), clogged gutters can damage foundations, roofs, and landscapes.
 Additionally, clogged gutters may lead to flooding and mold growth… something that the Industrial Revolution gave us the capacity to avoid.
 Are you ready to eliminate risk and invest in the ever-evolving history of guttering?
 Schedule your free estimate today and find out how LeafFilter can protect your home.